 The Evidence Favoring Equal Time Sharing

-This first of a series of articles on this subject is about the extensive and overwhelming evidence for the benefits children of divorced parents get from shared parental custody.
+This first of a series of articles supporting equal time sharing is about the extensive and overwhelming evidence for the benefits children of divorced parents get from shared parental custody.
 It is extensive because of the large volume of academic articles written on the subject.
 These studies overwhelmingly agree that the healthy psychological development of children of divorced parents is greater when physical custody is shared.
-And the studies with the more sophisticated analysis show that this healthy development increases in proportion to how close to 50-50 is the custody time sharing arrangement.
+And the studies with the more sophisticated analysis show that this healthy development increases in proportion to how close to 50-50 is the time sharing arrangement.
 Here are summaries of some of these studies.

 (1) Joint Versus Sole Physical Custody: Children’s Outcomes independent of Parent Child Relationships, Income and Conflict in 60 Studies, By Dr. Linda Nielsen, Wake Forest University, June 2018

-Dr. Linda Nielsen, professor of Adolescent and Educational Psychology, has written a review of sixty studies on comparing children’s outcomes in shared physical custody families to those in sole physical custody, independently of family income and parental conflict.
+Dr. Linda Nielsen, professor of Adolescent and Educational Psychology, has written a review of sixty studies on comparing children’s outcomes in shared to those in sole physical custody families, independently of family income and parental conflict.
 The shared children had better outcomes in almost all the studies.
-Her papers are available upon request (firstname.lastname@example.org).
+Her papers are available upon request (email@example.com).

 In her sixty studies, shared parenting or “joint physical custody” (JPC) means that the children live with each parent at least 35% and usually 50% of the time.

 The measures of the children's outcomes of well-being in the sixty studies included: academic achievement, emotional health (anxiety, depression, self-esteem, life satisfaction), behavioral problems (delinquency, school misbehavior, bullying, drugs, alcohol, smoking), physical health and stress-related illnesses, and relationships with parents, stepparents, and grandparents.